How Do I Change My Name in Nevada?

 How do I update my social security card?

-Use Form SS-5 along with your name change document to change the name on your social security card.
 Either mail it or visit your nearest Social Security Administration office.
-Your new card will arrive by mail within two weeks.
+Your new SS card will arrive by mail within two weeks.
 Your social security number will stay the same.

 How do I update my driver's license or Real ID?

-Update your social security card before your driver's license.
-Space them out at least 48 hours.
 Visit the DMV in person.
 Bring proof of name change and identification.
 For Real ID, bring documents proving Nevada residence.

-Nevada name change complete
+Nevada name change conclusion

 The big part of your legal name change is complete.
 Time to update everything else: credit cards, online and social media accounts, doctor's offices, and car, health, and life insurance.